kallaway/100-days-of-code/log.md

 **Today's Progress**: Completed the remaining jQuery challenges and began work on the Build a Tribute Page project.

 **Thoughts**: Didn't feel as much resistence today as I did in the previous couple of days.
-I've been switched from Tron Legacy to Inception for my music to code by; I think Tron is better. :) The jQuery exercises were pretty straight forward, but I'm a little fuzzy on targeting child elements.
+I've switched from Tron Legacy to Inception for music to code by; I think I like Tron a little better. :) The jQuery exercises were pretty straight forward, but I'm a little fuzzy on targeting child elements.
 I don't quite understand how the .target class with nth-child(n) magically finds the right element.
 That's just something I'll have to research a little more.

 **Link(s) to progress map and CodePin projects**
 1. [Completed Challenges](https://www.freecodecamp.org/slandsaw)